daattali/shinyjs/README.md

 blog](http://deanattali.com/2015/04/23/shinyjs-r-package/) and discusses
 this topic.

 ## Contributions

 If anyone has any suggestions or feedback, I would love to hear about it.
 If you have improvements, feel free to make a pull request.
-I'd like to give a special thanks to the Shiny developers, especially Joe Cheng for always answering all my Shiny
+I'd like to give a special thanks to the Shiny developers, especially [Joe Cheng](http://www.joecheng.com/) for always answering all my Shiny questions.